aldelaro5/Bug-Fables-Save-Editor/README.md

   resizing again by any amount until it gets unstuck.
 - The dialog messages are delivered using a JavaScript library instead of window pop-up as doing so is not supported on browsers
+- Using the scroll wheel on dropdown menu doesn't work.
+You have to use the scrollbar that appears.

 ## Desktop Version Installation